 Growing crops on our farm and advising other land users on how to grow crops and manage their land and resources provides me with immense satisfaction and purpose.
 However I have deep concerns for our future.
 Industrialised farming has risen to the challenge of producing more ‘output’ over the last 40 years but at what cost to the soil, water, biodiversity and landscape resources that for too long we have taken for granted?
 This is partly why I farm organically.

 We started out wanting to farm organically because it is good for the soil, wildlife and biodiversity, but also because of the strong market demand.
 Whilst our production output is only 75% of where the farm was under a conventional system, our inputs are significantly reduced and our profitability greater.
 Moreover, our reliance on artificial inputs is significantly reduced and our stewardship of the soil on the farm is, I believe, much improved.
 A primary motivation for us is risk management, we want to have control over as much of the business as possible and have limited reliance on third parties.
 Organic enables us to do this.

-Stephen was the winner of the prestigious 2020 Steven and Gillian Bullock Award - for his pioneering work in agroforestry and demonstration of the most successful application of his Nuffield experience 10 years on.
+He was the winner of the prestigious 2020 Steven and Gillian Bullock Award – for his pioneering work in agroforestry and demonstration of the most successful application of his Nuffield experience 10 years on.

 - View his Nuffield Scholarship report ‘Agroforestry: A new approach to increasing farm production’ here.

 - Watch a short video by True Nature Films of Stephen talking about the benefits he has reaped on his farm from agroforestry ‘Agroforestry: Farming for the Future‘:

 - Read the Woodland Trust resource ‘The role of trees in arable farming’, featuring Whitehall Farm.